Breakfast in London, dinner in Barcelona

 -

-The major exception is Eurostar, linking London with Paris, Lille, Brussels & Amsterdam.
+The key exception is Eurostar, linking London with Paris, Lille, Brussels & Amsterdam.
 Eurostar has a minimum 30 minute check-in so that passports and X-ray security checks can take place before boarding.
 When you arrive at your destination, you just walk off the platform into the station with no further checks.
 For more about checking in for Eurostar see the Eurostar page.

 How long to allow for connections?